-Thanks for all the entries.
-Here’s the very best from our postbag — there’s no prize aside from the reward of laughter, which I feel we are able to all agree is much extra priceless than money or booze.
+Thanks for all of the entries.
+Here’s the very best from our postbag — there’s no prize besides for the present of laughter, which I feel we will all agree is way extra invaluable than money or booze.

 Paul Dallison is POLITICO‘s slot information editor.